Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietnamPlusVietnamPlus23/05/2025

-Artificial intelligence (AI) is profoundly changing the way people access, produce and distribute information, while also bringing major challenges in journalism ethics, fake news and perception manipulation.
+Artificial intelligence (AI) is profoundly changing the way people access, produce and distribute information, while also bringing major challenges in journalism ethics, fake news and cognitive manipulation.

-Permanent Deputy Minister of Culture, Sports and Tourism Le Hai Binh commented at the International Scientific Conference "Press and Media in the Context of AI Development" held on May 23, in Hanoi.
+Permanent Deputy Minister of Culture, Sports and Tourism Le Hai Binh made the statement at the International Scientific Conference "Journalism and communication in the context of AI development" held on May 23 in Hanoi.

 AI changes the way journalism is done